Kate Forbes is drawing up policies and securing a campaign team as she mulls over a leadership bid

 Ms Forbes and former deputy first minister John Swinney are the only two MSPs to confirm they are considering standing to succeed Mr Yousaf ahead of Monday’s deadline.

+It has emerged that Mr Swinney met Ms Forbes on Tuesday to discuss a potential top Cabinet job for her if she agrees to step aside.
+But it is understood no agreement was reached, with a source close to Ms Forbes stressing it was an “informal meeting”.

+Speculation has emerged that Mr Swinney is not keen to be dragged into a leadership contest and he is still considering whether launching a bid is the right thing for him and his family.

 A source close to Ms Forbes has told The Scotsman the former Cabinet minister is drawing up policies and attempting to get a team and resources in place to run a leadership campaign.
-That move will inform whether or not Ms Forbes proceeds with launching a bid for Bute House, the source said.
+The insider suggested that planning will inform whether or not Ms Forbes proceeds with launching a bid for Bute House.

-It is not expected Ms Forbes will announce any leadership bid on Wednesday.

 The source said: “I can confirm she is both developing policy proposals and getting team/resourcing in place.
 This activity will inform her final decision.”